 The Kind of Failure That Makes You Grow is The Secret to Recovering From Driving Anxiety

 Let’s say that you have anxiety driving on highways.
 You’re terrified of them, so you avoid them.
 Eventually, you may not be able to drive on highways at all.
-I talk more about the consequences of avoidance in my free report, which you can get here.

 You may end up so afraid of not being able to drive on highways that…you can’t drive on highways!
 You’ve reached the state of paralysis that fear of failure eventually leads us to: we give up trying altogether.